Giving Tuesday 2024: Access our free resource hub today!

 11. Test and Retest

-One of the best and most frustrating parts about nonprofit marketing is that your data will continually change over time.
+One of the best and most frustrating parts about nonprofit marketing is that data will continually change over time.
 Your email list will grow, your interests (and those of your donors) will change, and how you present your emails will need to adapt.

 Support high CTRs by testing everything: subject lines, layouts, content, timing, and design.
 Doing so will help you learn more about how to make your nonprofit more data-driven using the results of your A/B tests.